 January 2020 – It doesn’t seem that long ago since I was lucky enough to chair Justin Davies’s first book launch back in May 2019 so I was delighted to get involved with the launch of his hilarious second book ‘Woah!
 I spy a Werewolf‘.
 A fantastic evening of howls, sweets and book signings!

 August 2019 – The Edinburgh International Book Festival has now been and gone.
 This year I was delighted to chair seven events!
-From picture books to the stage adaptation of Jeckyll & Hyde, I had a fantastic time and learned so much from this experience.
+From picture books to the stage adaptation of Jeckyll & Hyde, I had a fantastic time and learned so much from this experience AND my name in the famous Speigletent!

 June 2019 – when my friend Ann Landmann came to me and said ‘I have an idea’, I knew immediately that I wanted to get involved.
 Not long after, the inaugural Cymera Sci-Fi, Horror & Fantasy Writing Festival was on its way.
 Held in the Pleasance Courtyard in Edinburgh, I was honoured to chair Philip Caveney, Moira McPartlin, Claire McFall, Rachel Burge and Helen Grant.
 From ghosts to zombies and everything in between, it was fantastic!